 - Deus ex Nukina: Which is the most efficient way to kill all the legions and legions of mutants that Marvel had in the 1990s?
 Give the X-Men and all the related X-groups a fake invitation to a last battle in the moon against the Brotherhood of Evil mutants and other evil mutants, and a similar one for the evil mutants.
 And, while they discuss who invited who, drop an atomic bomb and get rid of the whole lot, good and evil mutants alike.
 Except Wolverine...

 - Despair Event Horizon: Not Central Park but Hell's Kitchen after Punisher kills Daredevil and Frank Castle kills his oldest friend Matt Murdock.
 It's where Frank realizes he's the last Super left and he knows just what to do.

 - Disproportionate Retribution: The comic's premise in a nutshell.
 The Punisher kills every superhuman on Earth just because his family was accidentally killed by the Avengers and the X-Men and is hired to do this by an organization of people unintentionally injured by superheroes who are just too petty to let go of their grievances and consider that the heroes didn't harm them on purpose.

 - Don't You Dare Pity Me!: Cyclops said he was sorry that they had just killed Castle's wife and kids.
 Castle killed him.

 - Downer Ending: As promised by the title, Frank kills every hero and villain in the Marvel Universe.
-And being the remaining hero/villain, Frank shoots himself.
+And being the remaining hero/villain, Frank kills himself.